robinrendle/robinrendle.com/notes/twelve-months.md

 title: Twelve months
 date: 2013-10-29 13:48:00 -07:00
 tags:
-  - personal
+  - websites
-extract:
-  This time last year I was a pup.
+extract: This time last year I was a pup.
 I had never used Sass before, I didn’t know what the shell was and the DOM was a ghostly, nightmarish thing that infiltrated my dreams.
 update:
 city: Nottingham
 country: UK